-Lava, aka Transparent Hypo, Trans
+Lava (formerly Transparent Hypo, Trans) (\$80-\$120)

-(recessive) (\$80-\$120)

 This is the third hypo-like trait to be discovered.
-It acts similarly to the other two hypo traits in that it reduces melanin and creates a brighter overall appearance.
-It has not been outcrossed very far, and it could end up being indistinguishable from other hypo types.
+It acts similarly to the others in that it reduces melanin and creates a brighter overall appearance.
+It has not been outcrossed very far, and it is possible (but seems unlikely) that it could end up being indistinguishable from other hypo-like corns.
 So far, it appears to have a more extreme expression and may not be another mimic of hypo.
 Hatchlings can appear almost amelanistic.